Loganate O-methyltransferase

-Thus, the two substrates of this enzyme are S-adenosyl methionine and loganic acid (also called loganate), whereas its two products are S-adenosylhomocysteine and loganin.
+This is a methylation reaction which is the final step in the biosynthesis of loganin in Vinca rosea, as its methyl ester is formed from loganic acid.
+The methyl group comes from the cofactor, S-adenosyl methionine (SAM), which becomes S-adenosyl-L-homocysteine (SAH).

 This enzyme belongs to the family of transferases, specifically those transferring one-carbon-group methyltransferases.
 The systematic name of this enzyme class is S-adenosyl-L-methionine:loganate 11-O-methyltransferase.
 Other names in common use include loganate methyltransferase and S-adenosyl-L-methionine:loganic acid methyltransferase.
 This enzyme participates in terpene indole and ipecac alkaloid biosynthesis.